 About the author

-During his military career, David was a veteran of Iraq and Afghanistan, he led several transformational initiatives, and spearheaded strategic programs such as ‘Afghan First’, a startup initiative to create a market for goods and services in Afghanistan.
-He was hand selected as subject matter expert to work with a cross-functional working group in optimizing a 26,000-personnel logistics organization and led a $3.2B program to conduct a logistically and fiscally responsible material drawdown from Afghanistan.
+Dave is a veteran of Iraq and Afghanistan, he led several transformational initiatives, and spearheaded strategic programs such as ‘Afghan First’, a startup program to create a market for local goods and services in Afghanistan.
+He was hand selected as subject matter expert in optimizing a 26,000-personnel logistics organization and led a $3.2B program to conduct a logistically and fiscally responsible logistics drawdown from Afghanistan.

-David received his law degree and later a Master of Laws degree in National Security Law, from Georgetown University.
-As the author of the first self-help book on national security, his goal is to improve how we view our commitment to our national security by making it more relatable to all of us.
+He received his law degree and later a Master of Laws degree in National Security Law, from Georgetown University.
+As the author of the first self-help book on national security, his goal is to make a complex topic more relatable to all of us, so we can ask better questions and get better results.

 Book Reviews